reginaguermandi/ReginaGuermandi/README.md

-- 👋 Hi, I’m @ReginaGuermandi
+# Regina Guermandi do Nascimento

+ 👋 Hello!<br>
+    Currently I'm studying to become a web developer,just trying some code here and there.

-- 👀 I’m interested in learn some code languages.
+  👀 I’m interested in learn some code languages.<br>
-- 🌱 Currently learning HTML/CSS and JavaScript.
+  🌱 Currently learning HTML/CSS and JavaScript.<br>
-- 💞️ Deep in love for Cats and Games (Cat Games too!)
+  💞️ Deep in love for Cats and Games (Cat Games too!) <br>
-- 📫 How to reach me www.linkedin.com/in/regina-guermandi-3a4a18221
+  📫 How to reach me [LinkedIn](www.linkedin.com/in/regina-guermandi-3a4a18221).

 <!---
 ReginaGuermandi/ReginaGuermandi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.